xmorera/xmorera.github.io/2024/lupo-ai-listed-microsoft-appsource.md

-# Day 1 Listed in AppSource for Lupo.ai
+# Lupo.ai Listed in Microsoft AppSource

 How old is a company?